Medical School Letter of Intent vs. Letter of Interest in 2026

 How long should a medical school letter of intent or interest be?

 Overall, the medical school application process can seem endless.
 The work doesn’t stop even when all application essentials are submitted.
 Understandably, many applicants may feel antsy and restless.
-Writing these letters is a way that applicants can feel like their behind the steering wheel.
+Writing these letters is a way that applicants can feel like they’re behind the steering wheel.

 Although it’s impossible to know how much a medical school letter of intent or interest can change a decision, it never hurts to try.
 As long as you do it properly, a letter of intent or interest can only help you.
 At the same time, it can alleviate any anxiety.
+Some schools admit a significant portion of their class from the waitlist; some waitlists move substantially, and others barely move at all.
+A strong letter will not guarantee anything, but it positions you as a serious, committed, thoughtful applicant at a moment when admissions committees are making final decisions.